 - 16. The nature and particulars of its business and its financial and trading prospects. - 17.
 The date and country of its incorporation. - 18.
 The address of its principal office in Hong Kong. - 19.
 The authorised and issued share capital and the rights of the shareholders in respect of capital, dividends and voting. - 20.
 Whether or not the securities being offered will rank pari passu with the existing issued securities of the offeror, and if not, a precise description of the rights of the holders of the securities, including as to ranking for dividends and capital. - 21.
 Details of shares issued and shares bought back since the end of the last financial year of the offeror. - 22.
 Details of options, warrants and conversion rights affecting shares in the offeror. - 23.
-Details of any re-organisation of capital during the 2 financial years before the offer period. - 24.
+Details of any re-organisation of capital during the 2 financial years preceding the commencement of the offer period. - 24.
 Details of any bank overdrafts or loans, or other similar indebtedness, mortgages, charges, or guarantees or other material contingent liabilities of the offeror and any of its subsidiaries, or, if there are no such liabilities, a statement to that effect.
-Such details should be as of a date which is not more than 3 months before the latest practicable date of the document. - 25.
-Details of any material litigation to which the offeror is, or may become, a party. - 26.
-Details of every material contract entered into within 2 years before the offer period, not being a contract entered into in the ordinary course of the business carried on or intended to be carried on by the offeror or any of its subsidiaries, including particulars of dates, parties, principal terms and conditions and any consideration passing to or from the offeror or any of its subsidiaries.
+Such details should be as of a date which is not more than 3 months preceding the latest practicable date prior to the posting of the document. - 25.
+Details of any material litigation to which the offeror is, or may become, a party.
+Sch I-14 July 2018

-- 27. How and when the documents of title to the securities will be issued. - 28.
+- 26. Details of every material contract entered into after the date 2 years before the commencement of the offer period, not being a contract entered into in the ordinary course of the business carried on or intended to be carried on by the offeror or any of its subsidiaries, including particulars of dates, parties, principal terms and conditions and any consideration passing to or from the offeror or any of its subsidiaries. - How and when the documents of title to the securities will be issued. - 28.
 Whether and in what manner the emoluments of the directors of the offeror will be affected by the acquisition of the offeree company or by any other associated transaction.
 If there will be no effect, this must be stated.
+Note: